Blurt-Blockchain/blurt/README.md

 ## CLI Wallet

-We provide a basic cli wallet for interfacing with `steemd`.
+We provide a basic cli wallet for interfacing with `blurtd`.
 The wallet is self-documented via command line help.
 The node you connect to via the cli wallet needs to be running the `account_by_key_api`, `condenser_api`, and needs to be configured to accept WebSocket connections via `webserver-ws-endpoint`.

 ## Testing